fscosmetics/fscosmetics/_products/face/liquid-foundation.md

     best_seller: 'TRUE'

 ---
 Meet FS Liquid Foundation, your secret to naturally flawless skin with 7 shades of our carefully formulated, powder finish, lightweight feel and full coverage product, you’re sure to find the shade that fits you just right!
 It has Vitamin E and SPF 30 PA+++.
-This product is also paraben free and animal cruelty free.
+This product was not tested on animals and is also paraben free.